dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 }
 ```

 In this example, the `AcceptedOperation` property of the `DragEventArgs` object is set to `DataPackageOperation.None`.
-This ensures that no action is taken when a drag source is dropped over the drop target.
+This value ensures that no action is taken when a drag source is dropped over the drop target.

 ## Process the data package

-The `Drop` event is raised when a drag source is released over a drop target.
-When this occurs, .NET MAUI will automatically attempt to retrieve data from the data package, when a drag source is dropped onto the following controls:
+The `Drop` event is raised when a drag source is released over a drop target. .NET MAUI automatically attempts to retrieve data from the data package when a drag source is dropped onto the following controls:

 - Text controls.
 Text values can be dropped onto `CheckBox`, `DatePicker`, `Editor`, `Entry`, `Label`, `RadioButton`, `Switch`, and `TimePicker` objects.
 - Image controls.
 Images can be dropped onto `Button`, `Image`, and `ImageButton` controls.

-The following table shows the properties that are set, and any conversion that's attempted, when a text-based drag source is dropped on a text control:
+The following table shows the properties that are set and any conversion that's attempted when a text-based drag source is dropped on a text control:

 | Control | Property | Conversion |
 | --- | --- | --- |